Veal Stew with Wine, Zest and Thyme

 - Just before serving, add 2 cups of roughly chopped baby spinach for color and extra nutrition.

-- The stew can be made several days ahead, stored in a sealed container and warmed up gently on the stove.
+The veal stew can be made several days ahead, stored in a sealed container and warmed up gently on the stove.
 The taste is just as good or better, making it a great potluck recipe.

 Veal Stew with Wine, Zest and Thyme